 Keeping Children Safe

-At Patchway Community College we have high expectations of each other.
+At Patchway Community School we have high expectations of each other.
 We show this by respecting ourselves, each other and our community.
 Details of our Safeguarding and Child Protection Policy can be found by clicking here.

 The following guides have been produced to help you keep our young people safe.